VanessaCalimag/cp3402-adjunct-site/README.md

 Header Customization
 - A main navigation menu can be placed in the header location suitable for intended audience.

+Footer Customization
+- Incorporated search function and social media integration

 ### Continued Development
-Footer Navigation
-- Can add secondary navigation menu in the footer by registering a new navigation menu in the theme's functions.php file

 Addition Site Pages
-- Header and Footer -> unable to further customize even after adding template parts from the parent theme due to limitations in the parent theme:
-  - Suggested solution: add own code files and .json in the child-theme (theme.json)
-- Newsletter -> explore different plugins suitable for the website
+- Newsletter -> used a plugin that enables to do Newsletter subscription but can use a better plugin to incorporate actual Newsletter pages

-- Forum for enhanced user engagement -> explore different plugins suitable for the website
+- Forum for enhanced user engagement -> explore other suitable plugin as there are too many unnecessary details on the current extension

+- Separate the Strategies of the website and link to a `sponsorship` page or button

 ## Deployment Workflow